carlosalvarado1988/activity_tracker_nextjs_ts/README.md

 - it only downloads the content target, being a src (server render component) or client component but not other data.
 - it pre-fecthes the links that are in the viewport.
-  -- this can be seen in prod, build the app. for instance, links to query params will be pre-fetched to improve performance (link page to href="/users?sortOrder=name" or href="/users?sortOrder=email")
+  - this can be seen in prod, build the app. for instance, links to query params will be pre-fetched to improve performance (link page to href="/users?sortOrder=name" or href="/users?sortOrder=email")
 - chaches pages on the client, to improve performance, it doesn't call the server again.

 #### Page cache

 - it is cleared every full page reload.

+#### useRouter()

+- use for programmatic navigation
+- make sure to import from 'router/navigation'.
+  - note that next/router is discontinued

+#### Suspense

+- a special wrapper component to show something while data is being loaded.
+- syntax: `<Suspense fallback={<p>Loading ... </p>}>`
+- SEO impact, you will see the 1st html loaded, shows the loading states for suspense = true. however this doesnt impact the SEO, because the connection pool is not closed and the data is retrieved.
+  SEO knows it and reads the data when it loads.
+  - This is called streamming (the same way as videos, nextjs streams html content)
+- What if we want to wrap a whole page instead of sections of the page?
+  - you can use the layout component to place the suspense element

+#### Loading page

+- another approach to display the user with a loading state is using hte laoding.tsx file.
+- works similar to layout, page, not-found pages.

+#### Not-found page

+- These pages can live at the page level to give a customized message.
+- The precedence: first use the page level file, then the root level file, if not, the default nextjs
+- To call it from a validation statement: notFound() `import { notFound } from "next/navigation"`
+- important to show when page url is valid but query does not have valid data, eg. user id > 100